Recovery is more visible as 1Q results at Minnesota companies emerge

 Strong market conditions for investment banking and institutional brokerage services led to record first-quarter revenue at Piper Sandler Cos.
 On Friday, it reported a $49.5 million profit, turning around from a loss of around $15 million in last year's first quarter.

-The Minneapolis investment bank also reported a record amount of corporate financings and a strong rebound in revenue related to its work helping other companies do mergers and acquisitions.
+The Minneapolis investment bank also reported a record amount of corporate financing and a strong rebound in revenue related to its work helping other companies do mergers and acquisitions.

 Earlier in the week, Ameriprise Financial Inc. reported a 27% jump in operating earnings adjusted to exclude the effect of a tax benefit it got in the year-ago period.
-The company, which has about 10,000 financial advisors around the country, said that value of their clients' assets was 36% higher at the end of March than a year ago.
+The company, which has about 10,000 financial advisers around the country, said the value of their clients' assets was 36% higher at the end of March than a year ago.

 Meanwhile, SPS Commerce, a Minneapolis company that helps retailers with e-commerce systems, saw its revenue jump 21% as consumers relied more heavily on digital shopping.
 Its profit was up 7% from a year ago.